When the Engine Lights Up But Doesn’t Run, or The Little Engine That Wouldn’t

 Seriously!
 It won’t break.
 These are really tough toys.

 Then test the remote controller to see if the train now moves.
 If it doesn’t, try another slam.
 Be careful not to hurt your hand (as I’ve done).
-Often a slam on the train’s side seems to help.
+Sometimes a slam on the train’s side seems to help.

 If the train still won’t go after a few slams, you may have to give up on it, but this will probably be a rare case.
 I think this has only happened to me once in ten tries.
 I’ve had trains I was ready to give up on after a couple of dozen slams, and then they suddenly start to work!